ucukertz/hfspace/README.md

 - ⚙️ Generic over input and output types
 - 🧩 FileData support for inputs and outputs
 - 🧼 Minimal API — just call `.Do()`
+- 🛡️ No dependencies outside the standard library

 ---